SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks

+We observe that the above cluster-merging method can reduce the number of clusters up to \emph{three orders of magnitude}, as shown in Table~\ref{table:cluster}.
+We here emphasize that our cluster-merging method does not merge clusters randomly but in a systematic way by identifying the connections between them based only on the richest neighbor of the representative node of each cluster.

+\textbf{Assigning clusters to partitions (Lines 26--29).} Given the merged clusters, we assign them to $p$ partitions such that the resulting partitions are of roughly equal size.
+This problem can be viewed as the classical `minimum makespan scheduling' problem, which is NP-hard.
+The greedy sorted list scheduling algorithm is widely known as a simple yet effective approximation algorithm for the problem~\cite{graham1969bounds,leung2004handbook}.
+Specifically, we sort the clusters in descending order in terms of their cluster size and assign them one by one to the currently least occupied partition. \algoname{} finally returns $p$ disjoint partitions.
+That is, each node belongs to a unique partition.
+This is the end of partitioning $|V|$ nodes into $p$ partitions.

+What remains to be determined is which partition each edge, especially the one spanning different partitions, should be assigned to.
+Thus, we take a stream of edges again to decide which partition each edge is assigned to.
+For each edge, if its two end nodes belong to the same partition, then it naturally goes to the partition.
+However, if they are assigned to different partitions, such a `cross-partition' edge is replicated and added to both partitions.
+This way the full neighbor list of each node is preserved in its corresponding partition.
+Note that the resulting node replicas are not considered as target nodes for GNN training and testing.
+See Figure~\ref{fig:connect_rich} for an illustration on how \algoname{} works overall.

-For a large graph, its associated node-feature file can also hardly be handled by a master server with limited memory space.
-To address this issue, we leverage the memory-mapped file (\texttt{mmap})~\cite{love2013linux} in \n{} to efficiently split the feature file.
-The \texttt{mmap} is used to access and manipulate data stored in large files on disk without the need to load the entire file into RAM.
-It creates a mapping between the file on the disk and the memory in the program's address space and is extremely efficient for random access of large files, which perfectly meets our requirement for splitting the large node-feature file.
+\textbf{Node-feature file partitioning.} For a large graph, its associated node-feature file can also hardly be handled by a master server with limited memory.
+To address this issue, we propose to use the memory-mapped file (\texttt{mmap})~\cite{love2013linux} to efficiently split the feature file.
+The \texttt{mmap} is used to access and manipulate data stored in a large file on disk \emph{without} the need to load the entire file into RAM.
+It creates a mapping between the file on the disk and the memory in the program's address space and is extremely efficient for random access of the file, which meets our requirement for splitting the large node-feature file.
 Thus, we create an \texttt{mmap} for the feature file.
 Once partitions are identified, in \n{}, we go over the nodes in each partition to get their corresponding node features using the \texttt{mmap} and save them into partitioned feature files.